-Our core curriculum follows the certification standards developed by the American Board of Hospice and Palliative Medicine, the American Academy of Hospice and Palliative Medicine, and the Accreditation Council for Graduate Medical Education.
-We also comply with the proposed competencies of the American Board of Internal Medicine.
+Our core curriculum follows the certification standards developed by the American Board of Internal Medicine, the American Academy of Hospice and Palliative Medicine, and the Accreditation Council for Graduate Medical Education.

 You take primary responsibility for patients in the supportive care unit, the inpatient consult service, and the outpatient clinic, providing experience in long-term care and inpatient hospice.

-You serve frail, chronically ill, and homebound patients throughout Manhattan.
+You serve frail, chronically ill, and homebound patients throughout Manhattan with the Visiting Doctors and Palliative Care at Home teams.
 You learn about family and patient needs assessment in the home, the nature and availability of funded and unfunded support services in homecare settings, and the experience of living with and caring for serious illness outside of health care institutions.
 Most of these patients are not enrolled in hospice.

-- Visiting Nurse Service of New York Home Hospice Care (1 month)
+- VNS Health (formerly Visiting Nurse Service of New York) (6 weeks)

 - Pediatric Palliative Care (2 weeks)